 If you get an error message saying that your Player cannot access the Internet, then your network might require some configuration to get online (e.g. WiFi access, proxy, etc).

-It is recommended that you first get your Player online through a simple wired connection and then configure everything you need through the Yodeck Portal.
+It is recommended that you first get your Player online through a simple wired connection (Ethernet cable) and then configure everything you need through the Yodeck Portal.
 Otherwise, have a look at the Manual Configuration Guide so that you can manually configure your Player.

 The Yodeck Support Team can help you out!
 Reach out!